Finding Poly, Non-Exclusive Relationships

 A meaningful relationship is a framework that has an emotional commitment, a transparent and honest agreement, a promise of future and a level of fidelity that works for the couple.

-Download and listen to the webinar at your convenience.
+Download the teleseminar and listen at your convenience.

 Taught by: Dr. Tammy Nelson with expert guests Dr. Elizabeth Sheff, and Jim Fleckenstein.
 Two bonus recordings featuring Ken Haslam and Scarlett Ross.